SciTools/iris/docs/iris/src/developers_guide/pulls.rst

  * the aim of the change ; the problem addressed ; a link to the issue.
  * how the change has been delivered.
- * a "What's New" entry, submitted as a new file added in the pull request.
+ * a "What's New" entry - see :ref:`whats_new_contributions`.
-   See `Contributing a "What's New" entry`_.

 * Do all the tests pass locally?

  * The Iris tests may be run with ``python setup.py test`` which has a command line utility included.

 * Have new tests been provided for all additional functionality?

-* Do all modified and new source files pass PEP8?
+* Do all modified and new source files conform to the required :ref:`iris_code_format`?

- * PEP8_ is the Python source code style guide.
- * There is a python module for checking pep8 compliance: python-pep8_
- * a standard Iris test checks that all source files meet PEP8 compliance (see "iris.tests.test_coding_standards.TestCodeFormat").

-* Do all modified and new source files have a correct, up-to-date copyright header?
+* Do all modified and new source files have a correct copyright header?

- * a standard Iris test checks that all source files include a copyright message, including the correct year of the latest change (see "iris.tests.test_coding_standards.TestLicenseHeaders").
+ * a standard Iris test checks that all source files include a copyright message (see "iris.tests.test_coding_standards.TestLicenseHeaders").

 * Has the documentation been updated to explain all new or changed features?

- * refer to the developer guide on docstrings_
+ * refer to the developer guide on :ref:`docstrings`

 * Have code examples been provided inside docstrings, where relevant?